Skip to content

 The respectable Dr Henry Jekyll develops a formula that separates his good and evil natures into two distinct beings: the refined Jekyll and the brutal Hyde.
 Written in six days and published in 1886, the novella became one of the most penetrating explorations of the duality of human nature and the illusion of civilized respectability.

-Cover of The Epic of Gilgamesh
+The Epic of Gilgamesh by Anonymous — book cover

 Anonymous·2100 BC